MattFanto/orjson-ddb/README.md

 ## Packaging

-To package orjson requires at least [Rust](https://www.rust-lang.org/) 1.57 and the [maturin](https://github.com/PyO3/maturin) build tool.
+To package orjson-ddb requires at least [Rust](https://www.rust-lang.org/) 1.57 and the [maturin](https://github.com/PyO3/maturin) build tool.
 The recommended build command is: